mati1r/playlist-creator/README.md

 ```
 Part of Build Web Apps with Vue JS 3 & Firebase udemy course.

-Modifications that will be added in the future
+Modifications that might be added in the future
   - posibility to attach youtube or spotify link to the song
   - liking system